Rakesh7421/OpenExpress/README.md

 4. Fill in the required values, especially `GEMINI_API_KEY`, `JWT_SECRET`, and `SESSION_SECRET`.

 > **Note for Special User 'Tempo' on Windows:**
+> For the user `Tempo`, the application is configured to use specific paths for environment variables and Node.js modules to keep the project directory clean and share dependencies.
+>
-> For the user `Tempo`, the application is configured to first look for the `.env` file at a specific external path: `F:\Codebase\EnvSetup\cred\.env\OpenExpress\.env`.
-If you are running under this configuration, place your `.env` file there instead of in the project's `secrets` directory.
-The local `secrets/.env` file will be ignored if the external one is found.
+> - **Environment File**: The application will first look for the `.env` file at the external path `F:\Codebase\EnvSetup\cred\.env\OpenExpress\.env`.
+Place your `.env` file there instead of in the project's `secrets` directory.
+> - **Node.js Modules**: Instead of a local `node_modules` folder, this setup uses a centralized directory.
+To create the required symbolic link, run the following command in a bash shell (like Git Bash):
+>
+> ```bash
+> mkdir -p /f/installer_files/node_modules/openexpress/node_modules /f/Codebase/OpenExpress && rm -rf /f/Codebase/OpenExpress/node_modules && ln -s /f/installer_files/node_modules/openexpress/node_modules /f/Codebase/OpenExpress/node_modules && echo "✅ Symlink created successfully."
+> ```
+>
+> The automated task runner (`python tasts_py.txt`) also handles this setup, but the command above can be used for manual configuration.

 ### 4. Running the Application